-- 1. The parties may, within three (3) months prior to the expiration of this Agreement, renew this Agreement for a period not to exceed twelve (12) months if VA and CMS certify to the VA and HHS Data Integrity Boards (DIBs) that: - a.
+- 1. The Parties may, within three (3) months prior to the expiration of this Agreement, renew this Agreement for a period not to exceed one additional year if VA and CMS certify the following to the HHS and VA Data Integrity Boards (DIBs): - a.
 The matching program will be conducted without change; and - b.
-The parties have conducted the matching program in compliance with this Agreement. - 2.
-If either agency does not want to renew this Agreement, it must notify the other agency of its intention to discontinue at least 90 days before the eighteen-month term in XIII.B. expires.
+The Parties have conducted the matching program in compliance with this Agreement. - 2.
+If either agency does not want to renew this Agreement, it must notify the other agency of its intention to not to continue at least 90 days before the term of the Agreement expires.